rnadjqaim/PythonTraining/README.md

 - 👋 Hi, I’m @rnadjqaim
-- 👀 I’m interested in ...
+- 👀 I’m interested in DevOps Engineering and Cloud Computing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DevOps tools

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me via linedlin : https://www.linkedin.com/in/rnad-jqaim

 <!---
 rnadjqaim/rnadjqaim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.